pixfizz/oauth2_client_example/README.md

-# Pixfizz Example OAuth API app
+# README: Pixfizz OAuth API example app

 This app is designed to demonstrate Pixfizz's use of OAuth to authenticate API calls.

+It's written with the Ruby microframework, [Sinatra](http://www.sinatrarb.com/) and uses [OAuth 2.0](https://github.com/intridea/oauth2) for OAuth interactions.

+If you have any issues with this app or setting it or ruby up, please [make a new issue on our tracker](https://github.com/pixfizz/oauth2_client_example/issues) and we'll help you out.

 Pixfizz employs [OAuth 2.0 draft 10](http://tools.ietf.org/html/draft-ietf-oauth-v2-10) for authentication.
 We also support basic plain text HTTP authentication.

 It is suggested that in a production environment, you communicate with us using HTTPS, but it is not a requirement.

-It's written with the Ruby microframework, [Sinatra](http://www.sinatrarb.com/) and uses [OAuth 2.0](https://github.com/intridea/oauth2) for OAuth interactions.

-## Installing (after installing ruby)
+## Installing (after installing ruby 1.9.3)

     $ git clone git://github.com/pixfizz/oauth2_client_example.git